phrase/ios-sdk/README.md

 # Phrase Over the Air (OTA) SDK for iOS

-[!IMPORTANT]
+> [!IMPORTANT]
-Swift 6 is currently unsupported and will be added shortly after the final release of Xcode 16.
+> Swift 6 is currently unsupported and will be added shortly after the final release of Xcode 16.
 In the meantime, please use Swift 5.
-[!IMPORTANT]

 Publish your translations faster and simpler than ever before.
 Stop waiting for the next deployment and start publishing all your translations in real-time directly in Phrase Strings.